SpaceG/spaceg.github.io/_posts/2015-04-04-meta-IE8-9-10-11-compatibility-view-X-UA-serverbased-internet-explorer.markdown

 1. <code> < meta http-equiv="X-UA-Compatible" content="IE=5"/> </code>

 This is the only way to IE8 all pages in sog "Quirks Mode" to be represented.
 The information about the <meta ...> tag has the highest priority.
+Even if a !DOCTYPE is specified, it is ignored.

 <strong>HTTP-Header</strong>